lelascopel/r-ed/post4_prcSPEAR/prc_spear.md

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7.png)

 * Hmm, so many lines...
-We can plot also only the mean SPEARvalues per treatment and time
+We can plot also only the mean Spear values per treatment and time

 ```r